 YouTube has become a content phenomenon.
-According to Statistics Brain a staggering 1,325,000,000 people use YouTube, watching 4,950,000,000 videos every day.
-3.25 billion hours of video are watched on YouTube each month.
+YouTube now has more than 2 Billion monthly active users, watching 1 billion hours of video a day.
 Is it any surprise, therefore, that YouTube stars are often more influential than traditional celebrities?

 Let’s assume you have the ability to create quality video content (nowadays virtually anybody with a phone and an imagination can).
 What are the main ways you can earn money from YouTube?